quatrope/blame/README.md

 - Covergae must be included
 - Style errors must be checked.
 - A report must be generated.
-- The code must not be project agnostic.
+- The code must be project agnostic.
+- Language agnostic.
+- Must evaluate the precense of a git/mercurial/svn